Skip to main content

 Monitor: Email Invalid by Person Source – sort reports or lists by person/original source to identify any trends in bad data sources.
 Category 2 bounces will indicate an email is invalid or does not exist.

 Solution: Review where the information came from and determine if they should be temporarily suspended from email marketing.
 If it’s an individual, discuss where they’re getting the data from.
-If it’s a purchased list, consider removing this from your database and potentially using the bad records as a reason for refunding.
+If it’s a purchased list, consider removing this from your email automation platform database and potentially using the bad records as a reason for refunding.

 Image file sizes are too large